Skip to content

 Often, salespeople try to speed up by diving headfirst into a big pile of work at the start of their day.

 This approach is usually ineffective and only results in unnecessarily wasted time.
-Instead, plan your sales strategy at the beginning of your day and space out your tasks evenly for the best sales time management.
+Instead, plan your sales strategy at the beginning of your day and evenly distribute your tasks for the best sales time management.

 “When I was an SDR and an MDR, I’d spend the first half-hour of every day preparing and setting reminders on my computer.
 This was how I stayed organised and on track.”